2025 Atlético Nacional season

 The 2025 season is Atlético Nacional's 78th year in existence and the club's 16th consecutive season in the top flight of Colombian football.
 In addition to competing in the Categoría Primera A, the club will participate in the Copa Colombia and the Copa Libertadores.
+In the 2025-I season, Atlético Nacional drew the highest average home league attendance with 34,231, followed by Independiente Medellín with 29,010 and Millonarios FC with 26,634.